friflo/Friflo.Json.Fliox/Engine/README.md

 This is accomplished by adding a link component to an entity referencing another entity as shown below.

 This implementation uses a different approach than **flecs** or other C# implementations similar to **flecs**.
+It uses the same data structures and algorithms as used for indexed components described above.
 The main differences are:

 - The API is not very intuitive as it is different from the common use of components - imho.